-We are celebrating this year’s open access (OA) week by talking to a number of researchers from Germany, the UK, the Netherlands and Sweden who have chosen to publish their work open access.
+For open access (OA) week 2020 we've talked to a number of researchers from Germany, the UK, the Netherlands and Sweden who have chosen to publish their work open access.
 We are discussing the reasons behind their choice, the benefits they have seen for their research and career, and the role that institutions as well as transformative agreements can have in assisting with funding.
 Here, Dr. Darren Langdridge, Professor of Psychology and Sexuality at the Open University, shares his thoughts.

 OA is critically important in helping to build greater equity and inclusion with respect to academic research.
 OA provides greater opportunity for access to research findings from a more diverse readership, whether that is academics with less access to traditional journal output, practitioners, the third sector, political activists, campaigners etc.

 One strand of my research is concerned with better understanding novel sexual cultures and their attendant practices and identities, mostly using a phenomenological methodology, an approach which is focused on capturing people’s own lived experience.
 The article in question reports the findings from a study of a novel sexual practice/identity known as ‘puppy play’, in which participants mimic dogs (primarily puppies) for the fun and pleasure this provides.
 The article describes the key psychological elements that underpin the motivation to participate in this activity.